 In addition to BRCA1 and BRCA2, mutations in other genes can cause hereditary breast and ovarian cancers.
 Some, such as the genes that cause Lynch Syndrome, are part of known hereditary cancer syndromes.
 Others may be caused by mutations in one or more genes that somewhat increase cancer risk, and result in higher risk when inherited together.

-Some BRCA test results indicate a “variant of uncertain significance” (VUS).
+Some BRCA test results indicate a "variant of uncertain significance" (VUS).
 It is normal to have variations in genes, and some changes do not affect how the gene functions.
 Gene changes that cause a particular eye color, for example, do not affect vision.
-Similarly some changes in the BRCA genes can cause the gene to stop working, while other changes may be harmless variations that don’t affect cancer risk.
+Similarly some changes in the BRCA genes can cause the gene to stop working, while other changes may be harmless variations that don't affect cancer risk.
 New tools and databases are being developed to help families with a BRCA VUS to better understand their risk of cancer.
-(See sidebar below.)
+(See related article "Free the Data" in this issue.)

 Mutations in other genes can cause inherited breast and ovarian cancers, including PTEN (Cowden Syndrome), STK11 (Peutz-Jeghers Syndrome), TP53 (Li-Fraumeni Syndrome), CDH1 (hereditary diffuse gastric cancer), and a host of genes known to cause Lynch Syndrome.